peterino2/zig-halcyon/docs/scripting and parsing examples.md

 // or to have a master vars.halc file that defines top level variables

 `vars{ // the vars codeblock is only used for importing and defining variables
-    g.GameLevelVariable :bool = true;   // these are persistent across multiple interactors and are shared between all players p.PlayerLevelVariable :bool = true; // the p. namespace is persistent for a specific player i.InteractionLevelVariable :bool = true; // the i. namespace is for variables that exist for the lifetime of one Interactor Only
+    def g.GameLevelVariable :bool = true;           // these are persistent across multiple interactors and are shared between all players def p.PlayerLevelVariable :bool = true;         // the p. namespace is persistent for a specific player def i.InteractionLevelVariable :bool = true;    // the i. namespace is for variables that exist for the lifetime of one Interactor Only

     import g.SomeImportedVariable: bool;            // this is a variable that this script is expecting to be defined somewhere else. import g.SomeImportedVariableWithDefault;
 }